Data Wrangling

 If you’ve uploaded a PDF there will be comments left on the PDF, in addition to any text comments in Canvas.
 You can see the comments on the PDF via by using the “viewing feedback” button.

-7.2 Project
+Project (30%)

-A portion of the course (25%) is a project to produce a data wrangling workflow (sometimes also called a “data pipeline”).
+A portion of the course (30%) is a project to produce a data wrangling workflow (sometimes also called a “data pipeline”).
 The project will be done in pairs.
 We will have an initial individual assignment to generate ideas, then opportunities to review each other’s ideas and form pairs.

 Working in pairs for this course does not mean dividing up the work; I require each group member to understand everything about their project.
 If there is a part of your project that you don’t understand or couldn’t work with then you are missing a crucial learning opportunity.
 We work in pairs to work together (supporting each other’s learning) not to reduce the amount or diversity of the work that we do.
+Individual understanding will be checked through an individual graded post-project interveiew (see below).

 There are more details on the specific Assignment page on Canvas, but note that each project needs at least three datasets from at least two different organizations (i.e., 3 datasets in total, per idea, no more than 2 of those can come from the same organization).
 In addition your project must handle synonyms of some form (e.g., modeling a single US state that can be referred to as Texas, TX, State of Texas, Tejas, etc.).
 This page outlines advice on finding interesting data sources including tools to convert formats.